chipsalliance/tac/README.md

 ##### For HTML sites
 > ```
-> Copyright CHIPS Alliance Project a Series of LF Projects, LLC.
-For web site terms of use, trademark policy and general project policies please see <a href="https://lfprojects.org">https://lfprojects.org</a>.
+> Copyright CHIPS Alliance Project a Series of LF Projects, LLC.<br>For web site terms of use, trademark policy and general project policies please see <a href="https://lfprojects.org">https://lfprojects.org</a>.
 > ```

 ##### For markdown sites, including GitHub READMEs